katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Where did all the modules go?
 +++++++++++++++++++++++++++++

-In July, 2019, we announced that collections would be the `future of Ansible content delivery <https://www.ansible.com/blog/the-future-of-ansible-content-delivery>`_.
-A collection is a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
-In Ansible 2.9 we added support for collections.
-In Ansible 2.10 we `extracted most modules from the main ansible/ansible repository <https://access.redhat.com/solutions/5295121>`_ and placed them in :ref:`collections <list_of_collections>`.
-Collections may be maintained by the Ansible team, by the Ansible community, or by Ansible partners.
-The `ansible/ansible repository <https://github.com/ansible/ansible>`_ now contains the code for basic features and functions, such as copying module code to managed nodes.
-This code is also known as ``ansible-base``.
+In July, 2019, we announced that collections would be the `future of Assible content delivery <https://www.assible.com/blog/the-future-of-assible-content-delivery>`_.
+A collection is a distribution format for Assible content that can include playbooks, roles, modules, and plugins.
+In Assible 2.9 we added support for collections.
+In Assible 2.10 we `extracted most modules from the main assible/assible repository <https://access.redhat.com/solutions/5295121>`_ and placed them in :ref:`collections <list_of_collections>`.
+Collections may be maintained by the Assible team, by the Assible community, or by Assible partners.
+The `assible/assible repository <https://github.com/assible/assible>`_ now contains the code for basic features and functions, such as copying module code to managed nodes.
+This code is also known as ``assible-base``.

 * To learn more about using collections, see :ref:`collections`.
 * To learn more about developing collections, see :ref:`developing_collections`.
-* To learn more about contributing to existing collections, see the individual collection repository for guidelines, or see :ref:`contributing_maintained_collections` to contribute to one of the Ansible-maintained collections.
+* To learn more about contributing to existing collections, see the individual collection repository for guidelines, or see :ref:`contributing_maintained_collections` to contribute to one of the Assible-maintained collections.

 .. _find_my_module:

 Where did this specific module go?
 ++++++++++++++++++++++++++++++++++

-IF you are searching for a specific module, you can check the `runtime.yml <https://github.com/ansible/ansible/blob/devel/lib/ansible/config/ansible_builtin_runtime.yml>`_ file, which lists the first destination for each module that we extracted from the main ansible/ansible repository.
+IF you are searching for a specific module, you can check the `runtime.yml <https://github.com/assible/assible/blob/devel/lib/assible/config/assible_builtin_runtime.yml>`_ file, which lists the first destination for each module that we extracted from the main assible/assible repository.
 Some modules have moved again since then.
-You can also search on `Ansible Galaxy <https://galaxy.ansible.com/>`_ or ask on one of our :ref:`IRC channels <communication_irc>`.
+You can also search on `Assible Galaxy <https://galaxy.assible.com/>`_ or ask on one of our :ref:`IRC channels <communication_irc>`.

 .. _set_environment: